jdrch/Hardware/README.md

 ### You should run *insert OS here*

 Maybe.
 Currently I run OSes and hardware only [IFF](https://en.wikipedia.org/wiki/If_and_only_if) they fit into my workflow (read: if I'm sure I'd use them for something practical).
-My next non-Windows OS is likely to one of:
+My next non-Windows OS is likely to be one of:

 * GhostBSD
 * FreeNAS